What are human rights?

-- An apology
+- an apology

-- An agreement to an education programme
+- an agreement to complete an education programme

-If the dispute resolution process hasn’t resulted in a solution, then you can take your complaint to the Office of Human Rights Proceedings (OHRP).
-This is an independent office who decides whether your case should be sent to the Human Rights Review Tribunal.
+If your complaint isn’t resolved through mediation, then you can escalate your complaint to the Office of Human Rights Proceedings (OHRP).
+This is an independent office that decides whether your case should be sent to the Human Rights Review Tribunal.

-- Make an order stopping the other party from continuing or repeating the conduct you’re complaining about
+- make an order stopping the other party from continuing or repeating the conduct you’re complaining about

-- Order the other party to do particular things to put right any loss or damage you’ve suffered.
+- order the other party to do particular things to put right any loss or damage you’ve suffered.